-The Scottish Environment Protection Agency (SEPA) River Basin Management Plan online mapping tool records no classified surface waterbodies spanned by, culverted beneath or which share direct connectivity with the scheme extents.
+A search of the Scottish Environment Protection Agency (SEPA) River Basin Management Plan online mapping tool records no classified surface waterbodies spanned by, culverted beneath or which share direct connectivity with the scheme extents.

-One small minor unclassified surface waterbody, considered to be a drainage channel and herein referred to as Drain1, is culverted beneath the trunk road within the scheme extents.
-The culvert of Drain1 extends approx. 20 m beyond the carriageway, separated by a raised kerb, grassed verge and VRS.
-Drain1 is too small (in terms of catchment area) to be classified as a main stem waterbody by SEPA under the Water Framework Directive 2000/60/EC (WFD).

-The works lie on the 'Peebles, Galashiels and Hawick' groundwater (which is also a Drinking Water Protected Area), classified as 'Good'.
+One small minor unclassified surface waterbody, considered to be a minor tributary and herein referred to as Swine Burn, is culverted beneath the scheme extents.
+The culvert extends for approx. 30 m beyond the NB carriageway and is separated by a kerb line, grassed verge, VRS and grassland (approx. 20 m wide).
+Swine Burn is too small (in terms of catchment area) to be classified as a main stem waterbody by SEPA under the Water Framework Directive (WFD).
+A search of the Scotland's Environment (SE) online mapping tool determined that the works lie on the 'Livingston' groundwater, (which is also a Drinking Water Protected Area) which has been classified as 'Poor'.

-The works do not lie within a Nitrate Vulnerable Zone.
+The scheme is not located within a Nitrate Vulnerable Zone.

-The SEPA indicative surface water online flood mapping tool records that the trunk road, within the scheme extents, is not at risk of surface water flooding.
+The SEPA indicative surface water online flood mapping tool records that approximately 100m of the motorway, within the scheme extents, is at medium risk of surface water flooding (i.e., each year the area has a 0.5% chance of flooding).